Corporate Governance Statement

 A summary of the work of the Audit Committee undertaken in the year ended 31 December 2022 is set out in the Audit Committee Report on page 38 of the Company’s 2022 Annual Report.

 The Remuneration Committee, which meets as required, but at least three times a year, has responsibility for making recommendations to the Board on the compensation of senior executives and determining, within agreed terms of reference, the specific remuneration packages for each of the Executive Directors.
 It also supervises the Company’s share incentive schemes and sets performance conditions for share options granted under the schemes.

 The Company places a high priority on regular communications with its various stakeholder groups and aims to ensure that all communications concerning the Company’s activities are clear, fair and accurate.
-The Company’s website is regularly updated and users can register to be alerted when announcements or details of presentations and events are posted onto the website.
+The Company’s website is regularly updated.

 The results of voting on all resolutions in future general meetings will be posted to the Company’s website, including any actions to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of independent shareholders.